 5.7.1 Goldsmiths does not currently charge a fee for considering an application for the recognition of prior learning, be this prior certificated learning (RPCL), or experiential learning (RPEL) where credit is awarded as a result of learning gained through vocational or other experience.
+Information on how the fee adjustment is calculated can be found in Annex 15: Fee calculation for prior learning credits.

-6 Payment of fees
+6 Payment of Fees

-6.1 Details of Goldsmiths payment methods and payment plans can be found in Annex 2 Payment of fees and can also be found on the Goldsmiths website at gold.ac.uk/students/fee- support/how-to-pay/.
+Details of Goldsmiths payment methods and payment plans can be found in Annex 2 Payment of fees and can also be found on the Goldsmiths website at gold.ac.uk/students/fee-support/how-to-pay/